-While you need an approach, a strategy, a purpose and a definition, these are all pieces of your Sales Enablement program that your sales force never really sees.
-So when evaluating the success of your program, a good benchmark is looking at the output of your Sales Enablement initiative, or what your sales force actually sees.
+While you need an approach, a strategy, a purpose and a definition, these are all pieces of your sales enablement program that your sales force never really sees.
+So when evaluating the success of your sales enablement strategy, a good benchmark is looking at the output of your sales enablement initiative, or what your sales force actually sees.
 This will give you insight into what your sellers need and how to deliver it to them.
 To assess this, examine if your sellers:

 Have a true portal experience: Do they have centralized access to resources they need in any tool (CRM, mobile, email, etc.), and can they match those resources to the buyer and specific sales situation?

 Engage and Advance Buyers: Are your sellers seen as a valued and trusted partner who can adapt to the buyer and sales situation with the right content, training, coaching, guidance, and subject matter experts?

 Deliver a great buyer experience: can your sellers clearly and articulately differentiate your biz and add value to Every.
 Single.
 Buyer.
 Interaction?

 Are equipped with proven, winning resources: Are your sellers providing feedback on the winning content and is your marketing org leveraging reporting and analytics to prove out the ROI on content investments?